AI-Driven Custom Tailoring System

 - Body Anthropometry Module: Generates SMPL body models from shape parameters and extracts anatomical measurements

-- Pattern Generation Module: Processes garment templates encoded as action lists, resolving geometric operations against body measurements
+- Pattern Generation Module: Processes declaratively encoded garment templates, resolving geometric operations against body measurements

 - Size Recommendation Module: Matches client measurements against standard size charts via weighted RMSE optimization